 Nuts are a nutritious, high calorie snack.
 They provide healthy fats and protein.
-For some people, nuts are a trigger food that causes gastrointestinal distress.
+For some people, nuts like walnuts are a trigger food for gastrointestinal distress.
 Nuts have a high fiber content and can be difficult to digest during a GI flare up.
 On the other hand, nuts and nut butters can be great foods to gain weight if you have irritable bowel syndrome.
 Depending on your condition and symptoms, it is important to consider how nuts will affect your gut.

 Video of the Day